OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-17.md

 ## Acts 17:28

-For in him we live and move and have our being, as even some of your own poets have said, ‘For we are also his offspring.’
+For in him we live and move and exist, as even some of your own poets have said, ‘For we are also his offspring.’

 ## Acts 17:29